Last updated on: April 5, 2020

 // window.decorView.systemUiVisibility = View.SYSTEM_UI_FLAG_IMMERSIVE or View.SYSTEM_UI_FLAG_FULLSCREEN or View.SYSTEM_UI_FLAG_HIDE_NAVIGATION

-// Fixes the Full Screen black bar in screen with notch
+// Fixes the Full Screen black bar in screens with notch

 window.attributes.layoutInDisplayCutoutMode =